Being Human Festival 2020

 University of Exeter events

 During the festival, University of Exeter academics will open up their research to a number of different audiences with events across Devon.
 Everyone is invited to attend the free events which will celebrate humanities research.
-The theme for the 2017 festival is ‘Lost and Found’.
+The theme for the 2020 festival is 'New Worlds’.